Loading...

 Soundability Lab

-Building interactive systems to deliver better sound experiences to everyone
+Building interactive systems to enchance sound experiences for everyone

 About us

 We are a research lab within the University of Michigan's Computer Science and Engineering department.
-Our mission is to deliver interactive, rich, and meaningful sonic experiences for everyone.
-Our primary research areas span human-computer interaction, accessible computing, and sound design.
-We focus on the interplay between sounds (including speech and music) and sensory abilities (such as deafness, blindness, ADHD, autism, and non-disability), and we work on projects that deliver sound information accessibly and also that use sounds to make the world more accessible (e.g., audio-based navigation systems for the blind).
+Our mission is to deliver rich, meaningful, and interactive sonic experiences for everyone through research at the forefronts of human-computer interaction, accessible computing, audio AI, and sound UX.
+We focus on the interplay between sounds (including speech and music) and sensory abilities (such as deafness, blindness, ADHD, autism, and also non-disabled people); our inventions include both the accessible delivery of sound information and using sounds to make the world more accessible and perceivable (e.g., audio-based navigation systems for the blind).

 We embrace the term ‘accessibility’ in its broadest sense, encompassing not only tailored experiences for people with disabilities, but also the seamless and effortless delivery of information to all users.
-By prioritizing accessibility, we are able to gain early insight into the future, recognizing that individuals with disabilities have often been early adopters of many everyday technologies, from telephones and earphones to email, texting, subtitles, and smart speakers.
+We focus on accessibility, since we view it as a window into the future, recognizing that people with disabilities have historically been early adopters of many modern technologies such as telephones, headphones, email, messaging, and smart speakers.

-Currently, we are focusing on the following research areas, with generous support from National Institutes of Health (NIH), Google, and Michigan Medicine:
+Currently, with generous support from National Institutes of Health (NIH), Google, and Michigan Medicine, we are focusing on the following research areas:

-Medical Communication Accessibility.
-How can speech technology improve communication for Deaf/disabled people in healthcare settings?
-What interfaces and form factors are most suitable for deployment in these settings?
-What are the reactions of various stakeholders, including patients, physicians, and staff on these technologies?
+HealthTech for Deaf/Disabled People.
+How can technologies improve communication and healthcare access for Deaf/disabled people?
+What interfaces and technology form factors are most suitable for deployment and adoption in high-stakes settings?
+What are the reactions of different stakeholders, including doctors, patients, and medical staff, to the new deployed technologies?

-We're continously recruiting.
-If you are interested in these areas, please apply to work with us.
+We're actively recruiting students and postdocs!
+If you are interested, please apply to work with us.

 Recent News